 Unless eligible for the controlled company exemptions described above, NYSE listing standards require that a majority of the board of directors of a company listed on the NYSE be composed of "independent directors," which is defined generally as a person other than an officer or employee of the company or its subsidiaries or any other individual having a relationship, which, in the opinion of the company's board of directors, would interfere with the director's exercise of independent judgment in carrying out the responsibilities of a director.
-Our Board has determined that each of Michael Bevacqua, John S. Bolton, Reggie Brothers, Les Daniels, Joanne O. Isham, Kirk Konert and David Kornblatt is an independent director under the NYSE rules and each of John S. Bolton, Reggie Brothers and David Kornblatt is an independent director under the NOPS rules and each of John S. Bolton, Reggie Brothers and David Kornblatt is an independent director under the NOPS rules and each of John S. Bolton, Reggie Brothers and David Kornblatt is an independent director under Rule 10A-3 of the Exchange Act.
+Our Board has determined that each of Michael Bevacqua, John S. Bolton, Reggie Brothers, Les Daniels, Joanne O. Isham, Kirk Konert and David Kornblatt is an independent director under Rule 10A-3 of the Exchange Act.
 In making these determinations, the Board considered the current and prior relationships that each non-employee director has with the Company and all other facts and circumstances that our Board deems relevant in determining independence, including the beneficial ownership of the Company's securities by each non-employee director, and the transactions involving them described in the section entitled "Certain Relationships and Related Party Transactions" of this proxy statement.